-I have been seriously reading Agile books for the past couple of years and have always penned a review as I finish each book to avoid buying the same one twice.
+I have been seriously reading Agile books for the past few years and have always penned a review as I finish each book to avoid buying the same one twice.

 - Yes, I read every book thoroughly cover to cover and if it’s good I may have read it again straight afterwards